 Premenstrual symptoms are thought to affect most women who have periods, ranging from mild (in 75% of women) to severe (in 20 to 30 percent of women).
 PMS is associated with a lower quality of life in 8% of women with severe symptoms.

 PMS is a complicated condition with both physical and emotional symptoms.
-The exact cause of PMS is unknown, but we do know that oestrogen and progesterone levels fall during the week before your period.
+The exact cause of PMS is unknown, but we do know that estrogen and progesterone levels fall during the week before your period.
 Many doctors believe that the drop in hormone levels causes PMS symptoms.
 Changes in brain chemicals or vitamin and mineral deficiencies may also play a role.
 Too much salt, alcohol, or caffeine may also aggravate symptoms.

 The potential signs and symptoms of premenstrual syndrome are numerous.
 Physical symptoms include abdominal bloating, acne, back and muscle pain, headache, breast tenderness, constipation, diarrhea, dizziness, fatigue, headache, or swelling of hands/feet; emotional symptoms include anger, anxiety, depression, mood swings, or tension; and behavioural symptoms include crying spells and tearfulness, decreased or increased appetite, difficulty concentrating, difficulty sleeping, forgetfulness, or hostility.